 On the weekends and holidays be sure to book your ferry far in advance!
 By the time I booked a few weeks before for a Saturday, all the regular seats were taken for the morning ferry ride.
 Keep in mind that if you are doing a Catalina Island day trip you want to leave early in the morning and come back in the evening.
 Since other visitors have the same idea, those ferry times may be sold out.
 I had to pay more for premiere seating in the “Commodore Lounge”.
 You do get a free drink but it is not worth the extra cost.

-Just like the ferry ride, if you are planning a Catalina Island day trip on a weekend or holiday during the summer, reserve your golf cart in advance.
+Just like the ferry ride, if you are planning a day trip from Los Angeles to Catelina Island on a weekend or holiday during the summer, reserve your golf cart in advance.
 Some companies will mention that no reservations are needed and you can rent on arrival.
 However, in the busy season all the golf carts are reserved so you have to wait for people to bring them back.
 Most people rent them for 2 hour blocks.
 When you get off the ferry in Avalon there are several rental companies within walking distance which makes it very convenient.

-Things To Do & See: During your Catalina Island day trip there are several activities to choose from based on your interests.
+During your Catalina Island day trip there are several activities to choose from based on your interests.
 The island is very popular for those that enjoy water sports.
 You will notice scuba divers, kayakers, snorkelers and paddle boarders.
 There are also glass bottom boat tours.

 Since we only had a few hours and did not want to get wet 🙂 we chose to tour the island on our golf cart.
 We took in the gorgeous views, drove through neighborhoods admiring the houses and relaxed with cocktails at Descanso Beach Club.
 It was a fun day party scene with a DJ and people dancing.
 And, like most places in California, the weather was perfect!
 Certain areas reminded me of Capri Italy!
 It’s the perfect day trip from Los Angeles if you want to get away from the city and enjoy the sun.

 Just like the ferry ride and the golf cart, if you would like to rent a cabana at Descanso Beach Club over the summer, be sure to do so far in advance!
 They were sold out on our Saturday date in August but we were still able to walk up and get a table overlooking the beach.